MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/sync-health.md

 If problems persist after troubleshooting, [open a support ticket with Microsoft](/microsoft-365/admin/contact-support-for-business-products).
 Make sure that the device isn't powered off during this period so that the sync app can still run and send a health report.

-For quick investigations, be sure to have the date and time when the SyncAdminReports setting was enabled and either the user’s email or the OneDriveDeviceId available in your issue report.
+For quick investigations, be sure to have the date and time when the SyncAdminReports setting was enabled and either the user’s email or the OneDrive device id available in your issue report.

-To get the OneDrive Device ID, select the OneDrive sync app in the notification area > **Help & Settings** > **Settings** > **About**.
+To get the OneDrive device id, select the OneDrive sync app in the notification area > **Help & Settings** > **Settings** > **About**.

 ## Send feedback